Mapping for Food Security

 In the above document, you will a brief overview of the purpose and objectives of the Local Map-a-Thon.
 We have also formulated some examples of activities your chapter may choose to do as well as some helpful tips and tricks.

-After each Local Map-a-Thon, please submit a brief recap of what activity your chapter chose to do, using the above form.
+After each chapter meeting, please submit a brief recap of what activity your chapter chose to do, using the above form.
 The form includes a section where you can upload some pictures for us to share with the broader network!